proffapt/fERP/README.md

 ### Installing Extension

 Currently, the extension is not available in any of the official extension/add-on stores.
 However, you can still install it using the available methods, which may be a bit tedious.
+In order to install the extension on any of the browser you will have to either [download](https://blog.hubspot.com/website/download-from-github?hubs_content=blog.hubspot.com/website/download-from-github&hubs_content-cta=downloading%20a%20repository#repository) or [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository

-Refer to the sections below to read about the steps specific to your browser.
+Now, Refer to the sections below to read about further steps specific to your browser.

 - [Firefox](#firefox)
 - [Chromium Based Browser](#chromium-based-browsers)